Certificate Program

 • Certificate Program completion generally takes two or less academic years.

-• All Certificate Program Recipients will have their names added to the Certificate Recipients tab on the Equity and Inclusion Initiatives Website.
+• All Certificate Program Recipients will have their names added to the Certificate Recipients tab on the Equity and Inclusion Initiatives website.

 Maintaining Good Standing

-After receiving a Diversity and Inclusion Certificate Program Certificate, individuals will have their names and the year they completed the Certificate listed on the Equity and Inclusion Initiatives Website.
 In order for individuals to maintain their good standing with the Certificate Program, they must attend no fewer than 3 diversity, equity and/or inclusion-based events (i.e. workshops, trainings, discussions, panels, etc.) every following academic year during their time at Augsburg University.
 After completing an event, individuals should email the event name, date, time, and location to inclusion@augsburg.edu so that the event can be recorded.

 Obtaining Advanced Standing